hraban/log5/website/source/index.md

 ### Getting Log5

-log5 is implemented and the API has stabilized.
-There may be some additional changes but I expect that they will be small.
+log5 is implemented and stabile.

 Metabang.com uses [darcs][] for source control; the log5 repository is at: